fybrik/fybrik/site/docs/contribute/modules.md

 ## Module Workload

 The module workload is associated with a specific user workload and is deployed by the control plane.
 It may implement the logic required itself, or it may be a client interface to an external component.
+The former will have module type "server" and the latter "config".

+There is also a third type of module workload known as a plugin.
+It provides a standard interface by which another module may invoke its capabilities.
+For example, you may have a module that reads data but doesn't know how to do data transforms.
+Rather than implementing transforms in the module workload code, it can call the plugin to do the transforms.
+The control plane deploys the relevant transform plugin as well as the read module.

 ### Credential management